hcbaker/Puwr/README.md

 ![example](https://github.com/Xeonrx/Puwr/blob/main/img/example.PNG)
 >Here I scanned devices and checked which ones has port 80 and 443 open to target web applications.

+# Tested Operating Systems
+So far, I have only confirmed Puwr to work on a few operating systems:
+- Kali Linux
+- Parrot OS
+- Windows 10

+However, it should work on almost any OS with Python, and the needed modules installed.

 # Port Scanning
 As mentioned earlier a few times, you can now not only discover hosts, but also scan them for open ports.<br />
 This can be used to find an attack vector on devices running an accessable service.
 By default, ports will not